parsehex/BuddyGenAI/README.md

 **Chat keeps starting forever**

-This happens occasionally and I think is a frontend issue.
+This happens occasionally and I think it's a frontend issue.
 First, try pressing Ctrl+R to refresh the app.
 If that doesn't work, restarting the app should fix the issue.

 ## ❓ Support / Help